 The MDMA Investigator’s Brochure is a regulatory document informing investigators of all safety and efficacy findings.
 The document is updated annually.

 MDMA-Assisted Therapy Testimonials from Patients

 Two of the earlier participants in the MAPS MDMA clinical trials were Rachel Hope and Tony Macie.
 Rachel endured a childhood filled with neglect and abuse, only to witness her husband die years later.
-Macie is a retired Sergeant in the U.S. Army, completing a 15 month tour in Iraq from 2006- 2007 and witnessed fellow soldiers die.
+Macie is a retired Sergeant in the U.S. Army, completing a 15-month tour in Iraq from 2006- 2007 and witnessing fellow soldiers die.
 Watch MAPS document Rachel’s and Tony’s journeys here:

 In 2015, Rachel hosted this popular Reddit thread.
 Rachel even made it on TV with the opportunity to talk about her amazing healing experience.